mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2014-04-21-drawing-faces.md

 ---
 layout: article
-title: "Mastering Paper by 53: Drawing Skin and Faces (Revisited)"
+title: "Mastering Paper by 53: Drawing Skin and Faces"
-excerpt: "Learn techniques for drawing and painting faces using the iPad app Paper by 53."
+excerpt: "Learn more techniques for drawing and painting faces using the iPad app Paper by 53."
 image:
   feature: paper-53-faces-feature.jpg
   teaser: paper-53-faces-teaser.jpg